bloovis/beectl.mirror/README.md

 in the settings page for the extension, make the following
 changes:

-* Set the path to your editor.
+* Set the full path to your editor.
 * Optionally, set some regular expressions and file extensions for specific sites.
 This isn't strictly necessary; I suspect it is only useful for editors that change their behavior based on file